pjain0608/To-Do-List/README.md

 Contributions are welcome to enhance features or improve functionality.
 Get started and take control of your to-do list today! 🎉

+# Upcoming Features

+**User Authentication:**
+  -  Secure login and logout functionality using Django's authentication system.
+  -  Only authenticated users can access the application.

 # UI View
 ![Screenshot (7)](https://github.com/user-attachments/assets/7cc22527-b4ae-44aa-a9d5-64eef9a4f808)